Res gestae: Res gestae in American hearsay law

-The Present Sense Impression, Excited Utterance, and Then-Existing Mental, Emotional, or Physical Condition hearsay exceptions now cover many situations, under the federal rules of evidence, that would formerly have been considered res gestae.
+The present sense impression, excited utterance, and then-existing mental, emotional, or physical condition hearsay exceptions, respective to the above headings, now cover many situations under the Federal Rules of Evidence that would formerly have been considered res gestae.

-In some jurisdictions the res gestae exception has also been used to admit police sketches.
+In some jurisdictions, the res gestae exception has also been used to admit police sketches.

-The following scenario is an example of types one and two:

-Imagine a young woman (the witness) standing on the side of a main road.
+The following scenario is an example of types 1 and 2: Imagine a young woman (the witness) standing on the side of a main road.
 She sees some commotion across the street.
-On the opposite side of the road to her she sees an old man and hears him shout "The bank is being robbed!", as a young man runs out of a building and away down the street.
+On the opposite side of the road to her, she sees an old man and hears him shout, "The bank is being robbed!", as a young man runs out of a building and away down the street.
 The old man is never found (and so cannot appear in court to repeat what he said), but the woman repeats what she heard him say.
-Such a statement would be considered trustworthy for the purpose of admission as evidence because the statement was made concurrently with the event and there is little chance that the witness repeating the hearsay could have misunderstood its meaning or the speaker's intentions.
+Such a statement would be considered trustworthy for the purpose of admission as evidence because the statement was made concurrently with the event, and there is little chance that the witness repeating the hearsay could have misunderstood its meaning or the speaker's intentions.

+Res gestae in American propensity evidence law

 Under the Federal Rules of Evidence, res gestae may also be used to demonstrate that certain character evidence, otherwise excludable under the provisions of Rule 404, is permissible, as the events in question are part of the "ongoing narrative", or sequence of events that are necessary to define the action at hand.

+Res gestae in English hearsay law

+The common law res gestae exception has been preserved under the statutory hearsay regime in s118(4) of the Criminal Justice Act 2003.

+Categories (a) and (c) are the most commonly used.
+The American formulation of "excited utterances" is broadly akin to the English category of "emotionally overpowering".

+When considering whether to admit hearsay evidence through the res gestae, case law strongly advises judges to consider whether "the possibility of concoction or distortion [can] be disregarded".

+There has been significant criticism of the exception by judges and legal academics.
+In 1997, the Law Commission argued that the primary use of it was to allow evidence from unavailable witnesses (including those who were deceased or in fear of testifying)—their proposal for a hearsay exception for this specific reason became section 116 of the Criminal Justice Act 2003.
+Given the existence of this, "it is difficult to see what useful purpose was served by retaining this group of exceptions to the hearsay rule, because they add little if anything to what is already provided by section 116" argues Professor JR Spencer.